AusBoone/Smart-Music-Go/README.md

 `http://localhost:4000/app/` to use the React interface.

 ### Docker
 A `Dockerfile` is included for local development.
+Building the image also compiles the React frontend, so no manual npm build is required.
 Build and run the container with:

 ```bash
 docker build -t smart-music-go .